-Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Anonymous and 1 other
+Edited by Ian Gabriel T. Tolledo, Eng, Lynn, VC

 Myth: Only monks, yogis and old geezers meditate.
 Wrong!
 Everyone needs to meditate from time to time, apart from their busy schedules.
 You might not notice it, but when you stop and close your eyes, unmoving and thinking of something, you are actually meditating although in a very limited manner.
 The art of meditating seems to have been lost with today's daily hustle-bustle.
 Thankfully its effectiveness and overall bodily benefits did not fade or weaken in time.